 A: Failure of an employee hired prior to May 1, 2010 to enroll in Direct Deposit will not affect the employee's employment.
-However, beginning July 1, 2013, all paper checks will be mailed/distributed directly to the employee from the employing agency on the employee's designated payday and will be dated the date of the employee's pay date.
+However, beginning July 1, 2013, all paper checks will be mailed/distributed directly to the employee from the employee's pay date.
 No post dated paper checks will be mailed prior to the designated payday.
 The employee is advised that the State assumes no responsibility for the delay in receiving a paper check via the United States mail or its equivalent.
 Should a paper check have to be reissued due to a lost check, the employee may have to wait up to seven days before a replacement check can be issued and mailed.